Alaska Relay offers free solutions and services for Alaskans who are Deaf, Hard of Hearing, or Speech Disabled.

-To take advantage of Alaska Relay, you must be an Alaskan resident and have a need for distance communication.
+To take advantage of the TEDP, you must be an Alaskan resident and have a need for distance communication.

-In addition, you must have one of the following as certified by a physician, audiologist or hearing-aid specialist, speech-language pathologist, the Division of Vocational Rehabilitation or Department of Education:
+In addition, you must have one of the following as certified by a physician, audiologist or hearing-aid specialist, speech-language pathologist, the Division of Vocational Rehabilitation or a Special Education Teacher:

 - Significant Hearing Loss